-Last Updated on 3 months by Sachin G
+Last Updated on 1 week by Sachin G

 Due to the long End of Life at least until 2029 and 2032 and commitment to supporting as a result AlmaLinux OS 8 & 9 Version respectively is becoming popular in the open-source software community.
 Now cPanel & WHM also support AlmaLinux OS and Ubuntu LTS.
 For those adopting the latest iteration of AlmaLinux, cPanel announces support for cPanel & WHM versions 114 and later.
 This ensures that users leveraging AlmaLinux 9 can enjoy the latest features and optimizations offered by cPanel & WHM.
 This post also describes installation on both operating systems.
-It looks like AlmaLinux is the best alternative to CentOS 8 Linux.
+It looks like AlmaLinux is the best alternative to CentOS Linux.
 Let’s Check the System Requirements for AlmaLinux & Ubuntu Server.

-System Requirements for AlmaLinux & Ubuntu OS
+What Are the System Requirements for AlmaLinux & Ubuntu OS?

 Operating System | Recommended RAM | Recommended Disk Space | Minimum CPU Processor |